mrjj/dicker/README.md

 On practice whenever i'm talking about it delivering you really seamless experience like `Windows ME Edition` setup you just making some clicks seeng progress-bar and its done, but vendor RAID/Network drivers sometimes might go crazy but if you just will press `next` on network setup (DC/cross-DC/rack-wise L4-L7 SDN) it should be fine in most cases.

-In all other cases of misfortune its highly recommended to call Batman and then deal with it yourself.
+In all other cases of misfortune its highly recommended to call Batman and then deal with problem yourself.

 I think this indirect way I've explained why dumb and naive tools that just building containers are fine :)

 But it worth to mention that in case you're just starting your way in wonderful world of clouds, infrastructure management and virtualisation (and dumb tools with silly names could be source of unmeasurable risk of professional disrespect) you may want to start with deploying some stuff that Google use to manage its public cloud for your homepage site or pile of hardware in your cellar (or another 100 of DCs you had to deploy yesterday) you may want to use [KubeSpray][50].
 And KubeSpray doing all this so well that its kinda looks like thing easy to do and manage.

 Also i want to share  [|| Virtualisation core + Docker/Vagrant][100] integration tooling i use myself for everyday work.
 I really like full-power || Hypervisor in most cases its much more powerful and stable then its reduced form that running Docker on Mac out-of-the box.
 Its super-solid about how mounts are working, and will not distract you from making your own network over/underlay :)

+### Owl

 ```
    ◯  .       .        .           .     *     .